 1. Wide Geographical Areas

-Phones are not designed for the demands of in-the-field operations.
-They also require the use of a service provider, meaning you lose control of this vital tool.
+Phones are not designed for the demands of in-the-field operations, while they also require the use of a service provider, meaning you lose control of this vital tool.

 With RoIP, you can connect a multitude of sites over a wide geographical area, without losing control.
-This means you have greater access to your teams and workforce, while coordination tasks are made simpler and more effective.
+What this means is you have greater access to your teams and workforce, while coordination tasks are made simpler and more effective.

 Point-to-point protocol ensures that information is exchanged between two connected devices, but as the number of connected devices increases, you need a solution that can draw together the devices to a single base of operations.
 An IP gateway can ensure that protocols are shared between a number of operators.